-An investment in our Series C Preferred Units involves risks.
-You should carefully consider all of the information contained in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference as provided under "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2017, and the risk factors described under "Risk Factors" therein.
+An investment in our Series D Preferred Units involves risks.
+You should carefully consider all of the information contained in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference as provided under "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2017, the subsequent Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 and the risk factors described under "Risk Factors" therein.
 This prospectus supplement, the accompanying base prospectus and the documents incorporated by reference also contain forward-looking statements that involve risks and uncertainties.
 Please read "Forward-Looking Statements."
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described elsewhere in this prospectus supplement, in the accompanying base prospectus and in the documents incorporated by reference.
 If any of these risks occur, our business, financial condition or results of operation could be adversely affected.

-Risks Related to the Series C Preferred Units
+Risks Related to the Series D Preferred Units

-The Series C Preferred Units represent perpetual equity interests in us, and investors should not expect us to redeem any Series C Preferred Units on the date the Series C Preferred Units become redeemable by us, at our option, or on any particular date thereafter.
+The Series D Preferred Units represent perpetual equity interests in us, and investors should not expect us to redeem any Series D Preferred Units on the date the Series D Preferred Units become redeemable by us, at our option, or on any particular date thereafter.

-The Series C Preferred Units represent perpetual equity interests in us, and they have no maturity or mandatory redemption date and are not redeemable at the option of investors under any circumstances.
-As a result, unlike our indebtedness, none of the Series C Preferred Units will give rise to a claim for payment of a principal amount at a particular date.
-Instead, the Series C Preferred Units may be redeemed by us at our option (i) following the occurrence of a Rating Event, in whole but not in part, out of funds legally available for such redemption, at a redemption price in cash of \$25.50 per Series C Preferred Unit plus an amount equal to all accumulated and unpaid distributions thereon to, but excluding, the date of redemption, whether or not declared.
-Any decision we may make at any time to redeem the Series C Preferred Units will depend upon, among other things, our evaluation of our capital position and general market conditions at that time.
-In addition, the instruments governing our outstanding indebtedness may limit our ability to redeem the Series C Preferred Units for an indefinite period of time.
-Moreover, the Series C Preferred Units will rank junior to all of our existing and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.
+The Series D Preferred Units represent perpetual equity interests in us, and they have no maturity or mandatory redemption date and are not redeemable at the option of investors under any circumstances.
+As a result, unlike our indebtedness, none of the Series D Preferred Units will give rise to a claim for payment of a principal amount at a particular date.
+Instead, the Series D Preferred Units may be redeemed by us at our option (i) following the occurrence of a Rating Event, in whole but not in part, out of funds legally available for such redemption, at a redemption price in cash of \$25.50 per Series D Preferred Unit plus an amount equal to all accumulated and unpaid distributions thereon to, but excluding, the date of redemption, whether or not declared, or (ii) at any time on or after August 15, 2023, in whole or in part, out of funds legally available for such redemption, at a redemption price in cash of \$25.00 per Series D Preferred Unit plus an amount equal to all accumulated and unpaid distributions thereon to, but excluding, the date of redemption, whether or not declared.
+Any decision we may make at any time to redeem the Series D Preferred Units will depend upon, among other things, our evaluation of our capital position and general market conditions at that time.
+In addition, the instruments governing our outstanding indebtedness may limit our ability to redeem the Series D Preferred Units.
+As a result, the holders of the Series D Preferred Units may be required to bear the financial risks of an investment in the Series D Preferred Units for an indefinite period of time.
+Moreover, the Series D Preferred Units will rank junior to all of our existing and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.

-We distribute all of our available cash to our limited partners and are not required to accumulate cash for the purpose of meeting our future obligations to the holders of the Series C Preferred Units, which, along with the agreements governing our indebtedness, may limit the cash available to make distributions on the Series C Preferred Units.
+We distribute all of our available cash to our limited partners and are not required to accumulate cash for the purpose of meeting our future obligations to the holders of the Series D Preferred Units, which, along with the agreements governing our indebtedness, may limit the cash available to make distributions on the Series D Preferred Units.